+Most financial transactions occur securely, but occasionally, despite your best efforts, you may discover an unauthorized transaction.
 When an unauthorized transaction is reported, a bank typically gathers information, analyzes the incident, and makes a determination about what happened and what the next steps will be.

 Unauthorized transactions are any bank account transactions that the account holder did not approve of.
 It could be a payment that was mistakenly charged to your account, but it could also indicate fraudulent activity.
-For instance, a criminal might write a fraudulent check from your checking account or use your debit card to make an unauthorized withdrawal from your bank account without your knowing it.
+For instance, a criminal might write a fraudulent check from your checking account or use your debit card to make an unauthorized withdrawal from your bank account without your knowledge.

 There are a number of different methods fraudsters may use to try to get access to your checking account, including: